 In addition, the Local Government Act 1972, Section 151, requires every local authority to designate an officer to be responsible for the proper administration of its financial affairs.
-In The Council, the Head of Finance is the 'Section 151 Officer'.
+In Torbay Council, the Chief Accountant is the 'Section 151 Officer'.
 One of the ways in which this duty is discharged is by maintaining an adequate and effective internal audit service.